danieljohnevans/danieljohnevans.github.io/_posts/2015-7-28-NNV-plotting.markdown

     firstTowns <- cbind(firstTowns, geocodedTowns)
     allLocations <- firstTowns

-Done?
 If you're feeling lazy, I've provided a messy data set on my [github](https://github.com/danieljohnevans/NNV-Geocoding).
 This is for every town, city and location.
-Please feel free to fork, update, etc. I will be beyond elated if I receive any interest in collaboration or receive any contributions!
+Please feel free to fork, update, etc. I will be beyond elated if I receive any interest in collaboration or contributions.

-I've also provided a cleaner data set for the New England and NY data set we're currently working with [here](https://github.com/danieljohnevans/NNV-Geocoding).
+I've also provided a cleaner data set for the New England and NY data set we're currently working with there as well.

 ---

 <h2>Merging</h2>

 Still with me?
 For those of you playing along at home, we have a quick bit of column renaming to do before we can plot out points.
 This will help us out further on down the road when we merge our data back with the masterfile 'mapdata'.
 Additionally, we'll want to merge our `allLocations` data frame back to our mapdata master file so that we'll be easily able to call on those files later.
-Finally, if you haven't already, now would be a great time to write out your various files to .CSVs in the event of a computer or program crash you don't want to wait through all of that geocoding again do you?
+Finally, if you haven't already, now would be a great time to write out your various files to .CSVs in the event of a computer or program crash.

     write.csv(firstTowns, file= "your/file/here")
     str(mapdata)